 For the hosts, Diego Mainz replaced Jeison Murillo in the heart of their defense.

 The visitors had won their last five games in all competitions and began positively, with Benzema dinking over Roberto - but off target - five minutes in.

 However, four minutes later, the France international found the net to give the visitors the advantage.

 Di Maria's deep cross found Cristiano Ronaldo in the six-yard box, but while the Portuguese struggled to control the delivery, Benzema was on hand to divert the ball home.

-Youssef El-Arabi should have equalised 10 minutes later, but his tame effort was hit straight at Diego Lopez.
+Youssef El-Arabi should have equalized 10 minutes later, but his tame effort was hit straight at Diego Lopez.

-While Madrid were content to keep the ball and probe, neither they nor their opposition were able to create further goalscoring opportunities as Ancelotti's men took a slender one-goal lead in at the break.
+While Madrid was content to keep the ball and probe, neither it nor its opposition were able to create further goalscoring opportunities as Ancelotti's men took a slender one-goal lead in at the break.